-ICAR, an International Non-Governmental Organization (INGO), provides an open yet secure network to share with, learn from and interact with fellow members and related stakeholders in global animal production.
+ICAR, an International Non-Governmental Organisation (INGO), provides an open yet secure network to share with, learn from and interact with fellow members and related stakeholders in global animal production.
 By cooperating, sharing and enabling, ICAR strives to stimulate animal production around the globe that is more sustainable and efficient than the sum of the individual contributions.

 AIMS AND OBJECTIVES

 The aims of ICAR are to promote the development and improvement of animal identification, performance recording and evaluation in farm animal production.

 Such objectives are achieved through the establishment of definitions and guidelines for measuring characteristics of economic importance.